danvk/Stanford-CS-242-Programming-Languages/hw3b/README.md

 - How would you define a type constructor like `List('a)` in this system?
 - The slides show `o → ∀⍺.o | t`.
 Is it `⍺.o` instead of `⍺.t` to support multiple type variables?
 If you support that directly, can it be `o → ∀⍺1,...,⍺N.t | t`?
 - Is `free_vars` necessary?
 In my tests, it always evaluates to the empty set.

+## Part 2: Programming with Polymorphic Types

+Implement these three functions in `problem.pt`:

+- `map`
+- `compose`
+- `sum`

+The tests are expected to type check and produce the expected results.

+Once you've implemented part 1, you can run your code using:

+    python3 src/main.py problem.pt